Buy the property.

 Is a deposit bond the same as a loan?

 No. A deposit bond is not a loan and does not accrue interest.
 It is a one-off fee for a guarantee.
-Additionally, it does not impact your borrowing capacity for a home loan, as your funds remain available until settlement.
+It does not impact your borrowing capacity for a home loan, as your funds remain available until settlement.

 Who issues them and are they accepted?